 With Tithe.ly, you’ll get a simple, clean, and mobile-friendly giving form.
 Check out this example from Freedom Church:

 As more and more people in the United States become owners of smartphones, and the trend of online shopping, banking, and giving continues to climb, it won’t be long until most of the people in your church will want to donate with their mobile phone ... so why not give them a free mobile giving app to use when giving to your church?!

 Branding can be somewhat of a taboo topic to discuss in the church.
-When it comes to talking about giving, branding actually plays an integral part in increasing online giving.
+When it comes to talking about giving, branding actually plays an integral part in increasing online donations.

-Including your church’s branding on your donation form will instill a sense of trust and confidence in your online visitors, which will compel them to give more.
+Including your church’s branding on your donation form will instill a sense of trust and confidence in your online visitors, which will compel them to give more and increase online donations.
 For example, check out how Central church in Canada keeps people on their website while giving and uses their branding!

 Don’t believe me?